ucbrise/snoopy/README.md

 * [Comparing Figures](#comparing-figures) (20 human-minutes)

 For our experiments, we will use a cluster of Azure confidential computing instances.
 Reviewers should have been provided with credentials to our Azure environment.
+Due to Azure resource quotas, we can only support one reviewer evaluating at a time.
+The entire artifact evaluation takes around 30 human-minutes and 7 compute-hours to complete.

+All experiments produce `.dat` files in subfolders of `~/snoopy/experiments/results`.
+These files are used to plot each figure that appears in the paper's evaluation, which are output in `~/snoopy/experiments/artifact_figures`.
+All of the data files used in the paper's evaluation graphs can be found in `~/snoopy/experiments/artifact_figures/paper`.

+Only the baselines can be run concurrently.
+Both baselines must finish running before you start running any of the figures.
+The figures can be run in any order, **except** Figure 14, which must be run after Figure 11a, 11b, and 11c.

+Each figure script is pretty automatic, i.e., you enter one command and the experiment(s) for that figure are run and plotted for you.
+Each experiment maintains a progress bar to give you an estimate of how much time is remaining.

 ## Baselines
 The Oblix and Obladi baselines can be run in parallel because they use different clusters.
 We recommend running the commands in two tmux windows.